-This MD&A also contains references to estimates of Mineral Resources and Mineral Reserves.
-The estimation of Mineral Resources and Mineral Reserves is inherently uncertain and involves subjective judgements about many relevant factors.
+This MD&A also contains references to estimates of Mineral Resources.
+The estimation of Mineral Resources is inherently uncertain and involves subjective judgements about many relevant factors.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
 The accuracy of any such estimates is a function of the quantity and quality of available data, and of the assumptions made and judgements used in engineering and geological interpretation, which may prove to be unreliable and depend, to a certain extent, upon the analysis of drilling results and statistical inferences that ultimately may prove to be inaccurate.
-Mineral Resource and Mineral Reserve estimates may have to be re-estimated based on: (i) fluctuations in mineral prices; (ii) results of drilling; (iii) metallurgical testing and other studies; (iv) proposed and completed mining exploration programs; (v) the evaluation of exploration and drilling plans subsequent to the date of any estimates; (vi) operating and capital costs; and (vii) the possible failure to receive required permits, approvals and licenses.
+Mineral Resource estimates may have to be re-estimated based on: (i) fluctuations in mineral prices; (ii) results of drilling; (iii) metallurgical testing and other studies; (iv) proposed and completed mining exploration programs; (v) the evaluation of exploration and drilling plans subsequent to the date of any estimates; (vi) operating and capital costs; and (vii) the possible failure to receive required permits, approvals and licenses.

-Although the forward looking information contained in this MD&A is based upon what management of Cordoba believes is reasonable assumptions, Cordoba cannot assure investors that actual results will be consistent with these forward-looking information.
+Although the forward looking information contained in this MD&A is based upon what management of Cordoba believes is reasonable assumptions, Cordoba cannot assure investors that actual results will be consistent with the forward-looking information.
 Investors are cautioned not to put undue reliance on forward looking information.
 Such information should not be read as guarantees of future performance or results.
-A number of factors could cause actual results to differ materially from the results discussed in the forward looking information, including, but not limited to: the factors discussed below and under "Risks and Uncertainties"; unanticipated changes in general business and economic conditions or conditions in the financial markets; fluctuations in the price of metals; stock market volatility; the availability of exploration capital and financing generally; changes in national and local government legislation; changes to taxation; changes in interest or currency exchange rates; loss of key personnel; inaccurate geological assumptions; actual exploration results; interpretation of metallurgical characteristics of the mineralization; changes in project parameters as plans continue to be refined; future metal prices; legal disputes or unanticipated outcomes of legal proceedings; social unrest; a deterioration of security on site in Colombia or actions by the local community that inhibits access and/or ability to productively work on site; competition; unavailability of materials and equipment; government action or delays in the receipt of permits or government approvals; community member disturbances; industrial disturbances or other job action; and unanticipated events related to health, safety and environmental matters, including unknown impacts related to potential business disruptions stemming from the COVID-19 pandemic or another infectious illness.
+A number of factors could cause actual results to differ materially from the results discussed in the forward looking information, including, but not limited to: the factors discussed below and under "Risks and

+Uncertainties"; unanticipated changes in general business and economic conditions or conditions in the financial markets; fluctuations in the price of metals; stock market volatility; the availability of exploration capital and financing generally; changes in national and local government legislation; changes to taxation; changes in interest or currency exchange rates; loss of key personnel; inaccurate geological assumptions; actual exploration results; interpretation of metallurgical characteristics of the mineralization; changes in project parameters as plans continue to be refined; future metal prices; legal disputes or unanticipated outcomes of legal proceedings; social unrest; a deterioration of security on site in Colombia or actions by the local community that inhibits access and/or ability to productively work on site; competition; unavailability of materials and equipment; government action or delays in the receipt of permits or government approvals; community member disturbances; industrial disturbances or other job action; and unanticipated events related to health, safety and environmental matters.